 Overall, transfers should not significantly alter the current distribution of residency positions among programs.

 This policy applies only to residents in positions matched through Canadian Resident Matching Service (CaRMS).
 However, the principles are applicable to residents in other (externally funded) positions.
 Such residents should consult directly with the Associate Dean, Postgraduate Medical Education (PGME).

 This transfer policy applies only to transfer within training programs in Saskatchewan.

 Whenever possible, transfers should not subvert the CaRMS match.
 Transfers should not represent another ‘unofficial’ round of the CaRMS match.

 It is recognized that informal discussion regarding career changes will occur.
-These discussions are not considered official until the Resident initiates a formal transfer request as described in the procedures.
+These discussions are not considered official until the resident initiates a formal transfer request as described in the procedures.
 Although all requests for transfers will be considered, it must be recognized that not all requests will be granted.

-Programs that do not have sufficient resources to appropriately train additional Residents should not be forced to accept transfer candidates.
+Programs that do not have sufficient resources to appropriately train additional residents should not be forced to accept transfer candidates.
 If additional funding is required to support the transfer, funding must be secured before the transfer can be approved.
 Negative impacts on programs resulting from transfers should be minimized.

-Both Faculty and Residents involved in a Resident transfer are expected to behave in a mature, professional and confidential manner.
+Both faculty and residents involved in a resident transfer are expected to behave in a mature, professional and confidential manner.
 Residents involved in transfers should be treated with respect and dignity.

-Requests for transfers from Family Medicine or Royal College of Physicians and Surgeons of Canada (RCPSC) programs’ Residents in their PGY1 year will be considered after six months of training have been completed in the Resident’s home program.
+Requests for transfers from Family Medicine or Royal College of Physicians and Surgeons of Canada (RCPSC) programs’ residents in their PGY1 year will be considered after six months of training have been completed in the resident’s home program.
 Residents should have sufficient exposure to the receiving program to which they are requesting transfer either in the last year of medical school or during their residency.
 An elective period in the receiving program may be required.

 Program transfers must follow the current Collective Agreement regarding resignation.